 Should I Have Renters Insurance in Military Housing?

-Upon arriving at our current assignment, my spouse and I joined the military installation's Facebook group.
-We've found this popular social media platform a helpful online resource.
-Newcomers ask questions and seasoned residents share advice.
+Upon arriving at our current assignment, my spouse and I joined the installation's Facebook group where newcomers frequently pose questions and seasoned residents share advice.

 One young newbie recently asked, “Do I need renters insurance living on base?”

 You just never know when a disaster will strike!
 After a productive morning of doing laundry, I had just sat down with my tablet and a cup of coffee.
-Next thing I knew, our neighbor in the unit below was angrily knocking on our door.
-Apparently, our washing machine had leaked down through his ceiling.
+The next thing I knew, our neighbor in the unit below was angrily knocking on our door.
+Our washing machine had leaked down through his ceiling.
 What a mess!
-Thankfully, our renters insurance policy includes liability coverage.
+Thankfully, our renters insurance policy included liability coverage.
 By submitting a claim, we were able to help cover the damages to our neighbor's property.

 - If anything happens to your household goods during a PCS shipment.

-As with any policy, you'll probably prefer to tailor your insurance to fit your needs.
+As with any insurance policy, you'll need to tailor your renters insurance to fit your needs.
 One size does not fit all.
 For example, if you own valuable jewelry or expensive electronics, you may want to tack on additional coverage to a policy.
 A complete inventory of your belongings is a helpful resource to assemble before you begin to shop for the best coverage for the price.
 Here’s what to include in your home inventory, provided by the Insurance Information Institute.